From Chaos to Calm – The Complexity of Mood Control in Pets

-So using a strategy that hastens the ‘end’ of the behaviour gets rid of the problematic ‘middle bit’ where the anxiety is self-reinforcing.
+So, using a strategy that hastens the ‘end’ of the behaviour by getting rid of the problematic ‘middle bit’ stop the anxiety from being self-reinforced.

 Better still, watch for the ‘beginning of the behaviour’ where the mood decay is commencing and derail that early so the ‘middle bit’ doesn’t even occur.

 That’s called ‘Proactive Training’ which means you predict the behaviour is about to occur but act quickly to stop its release.

 Proactive training is better than reactive training but takes more skill.

 How do you know when your pet’s mood is decaying?
 You need to know the ‘signs of anxiety’ which his too complex for this article but yawning, lip-licking and an increase respiration rate are early signs.

 But, for dogs on a walk, there’s an easier way.